digimonkeys/Front-end-Developer-Interview-Questions/README.md

 Working on project based on boilerplate that used old version of webpack.
 When I tried to add some new indispensable features to it, everything occured to be incompatible and broke.
 I had to create whole webpack script from scratch.

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?

+UI - I usually start with drawing sketch, simply with pencil on paper - later I treat it as general guide to what I want to accomplish.
+I always put accent on readability and simplicity for users.

+Security - On frontend everything might happen, so I store fragile data on backend.

+Performance - I focus on writing clear, understandable code - when some functionality seems to be slow, then I try to boost its performance.
+Sometimes, when particular task seems to be heavy and I can solve it in different ways, I register and compare times of execution for different solutions in the first place.

+SEO - I usually dont take care of SEO in projects (it is not my task).

+Maintainability - I use general best practises, eg. take care of simple functions and variables names, split code into small, simple modules.
+I always put big stress on adapting to my hiring company practises.

+Technology - Lately I prefer to use React with Redux and webpack, but I'm also familiar with Angular and gulp etc (...)

 * Talk about your preferred development environment.
 * Which version control systems are you familiar with?
 * Can you describe your workflow when you create a web page?